 - Languages I understand less well and still need a dictionary or a grammar reference for: Greek;

-- Languages I have some rather general knowledge of, and thus not being proficient enough in without the help of a dictionary or a grammar reference: German, Hungarian, Japanese, Turkish;
+- Languages I have some rather general knowledge of, and thus not being proficient enough in without the help of a dictionary or a grammar reference: German, Hungarian, Japanese, Swedish, Turkish;

-- Languages I have studied at some point for a specific reason, but don't use at all: Hindi, Neapolitan, Swahili.
+- Languages I have studied at some point for a specific reason, but don't use at all: Hindi, Neapolitan, Swahili;

 - Hungarian: I can understand some basic Hungarian.
 I have some general knowledge about its grammatical features, but lack a lot of vocabulary, just like with German.
 I hope someday I'll find the motivation that will boost my interest in it.

 - Russian: I studied it at school from 5th to 7th grade on a rather basic level, in later years continued on my own and improved my knowledge of it significantly.
 Thanks to its similarity to Bulgarian, I can understand it at a decent degree (mostly when written, slightly less when spoken), but I experience some hard time to express myself in it.

-- Turkish: I learn it mostly for fun, as I love its grammatical features and the overall sounding of it.
+- Turkish: I learn it mostly for fun, as I love its grammatical features and the overall sound of it.
 I can understand more basic sentences, but nonetheless, I find using it rather difficult at this point, mostly because of the word order.

 Shortcuts for symbols I often use, but don't have on my keyboard: